Long Beach Medical Center

 Long Beach Medical Center (formerly Long Beach Memorial Hospital) was a 403-bed teaching and community hospital located in Long Beach, New York.
 Long Beach Hospital was destroyed as a result of Hurricane Sandy.
 Hospital leaders are currently lobbying for state funds to rebuild the hospital.
-Nearby South Nassau Communities Hospital now operates a freestanding emergency department on the site of the former Long Beach Hospital.
+As of 2026, nearby South Nassau Communities Hospital continues to operate a freestanding emergency department on the site of the former Long Beach Hospital.

 It is affiliated with the New York College of Osteopathic Medicine and the New York College of Podiatric Medicine.

 Medical staff residency training records and verification are available through the Federation of State Medical Boards' Federation Credentials Verification Service (FCVS) Closed Residency program records.

 Facilities

 Long Beach Medical Center Hospital

 Long Beach Medical Center Hospital includes an emergency department, physical rehabilitation, in-patient psychiatric care, wound and hyperbaric services, and both inpatient and outpatient substance abuse services.
 Orthopedic care is provided in collaboration with the Hospital for Joint Disease of NYU Langone Medical Center, which is ranked by U.S. News & World Report as the nation's 9th best orthopedic hospital.

 An on-site Family Care Center offers primary and specialty care for patients with limited means.